antoniorama/feup-ldts-project/README.md

 ## UNO - Software Design and Testing Laboratory

-This project was my first contant with Software Development and Testing.
+This project was my first contact with Software Development and Testing.
 It was coded in **Java** and we used **JUnit** framework for testing.

 We decided to implement the famous game of Uno.
 We play the game against the computer where the classic rules of UNO apply.